PhantomInsights/subreddit-analyzer/README.md

 df = pd.read_csv("tokens.csv")
 ```

-Once you have loaded the dataset you need we will require to load some stopwords.
+Once you have loaded the dataset you will require to load some stopwords.
 I loaded English and Spanish ones, feel free to load ones from your preferred language.

-*Note: You can find stopwords for most languages by doing a web search for: `(my language) stopwords github`*
+*Note: You can find stopwords for most languages by doing a web search for: `(the language) stopwords github`*

 ```python
 # We load English and Spanish stop words that will be